 When preparing a blast email to your entire contact list, consider how often you’re reaching out.
 You want to be seen as useful, not a nuisance.

-So, follow these basics of creating a winning email campaign:
+Here’s the secret sauce to creating a winning email campaign:

 - Identify your distribution audience